 In the end, you’ll see your sparse point cloud again, and the quality of the alignment will have improved.
 On to the next step: Select “Gradual Selection” again, and this time check the “Reprojection Error” option.
 Change it so that it is not much higher than 0.5, delete the selected points, and click that wizard’s wand icon again.
 Normally, though, there will not be any points with values above 0.5 to begin with.
 Now, click the “Update” icon again.

 Next, select “Gradual Selection” again (yeah, yeah, it does get old), and this time check the “Projection Accuracy” option.
 I must admit that I do not really understand too much of how it works, and that I have seen very variable numbers shown for this option.
 However, if there are values much higher than 10, I normally enter 10 and delete the selected points.
 If the number of points selected is less than ca. 10% of the total, I often go down to a value of 8 or even 7, until I hit 10%.
 That doesn’t sound like much, but I have seen models improve quite a bit by deleting these points.
 Anyways, kill the points and hit you-know-which-icon.

 If you wonder why I recommend you do this all, check this post.
 It has pictures.
 No, not of cats.

 And finally, this step is DONE!
 On to the next……

-This is really easy, as there is an entry in the “Workflow” menu.
+This is really easy, as there are entries for both in the “Workflow” menu.
 Haha!

 Options that truly speak for themselves.
 Low quality means just that, high means high – golly!
-I recommend normally using “High“, but it all depends on what you want to achieve.
+I recommend normally using “Medium” or “High“, but it all depends on what you want to achieve.